atovpeko/docs/getting-started/index.md

 <CloudIntro />

-Each database instance in Timescale is called a service.

 This section shows you how to:

 1. [Create your first Timescale service][services-create]: create a first service in your Timescale Cloud project.